GrieferAtWork/deemon/include/deemon/dec.md

 The purpose of `.dec` files is to speed up module imports by allowing the compiler to skip (re-)compilation of `.dee` source files if a matching, and sufficiently up-to-date `.dec` file can be found.

-By default, the deemon compiler uses and emits `.<module name>.dec` files for every `.dee` file it encounters when executing user-code and hitting `import` statements or expressions.
+By default, the deemon compiler and runtime uses and emits `.<module name>.dec` files for every `<module name>.dee` file it encounters when compiling/executing user-code and hitting `import` statements or expressions.